Rod Rosenstein Offered to Covertly Record Trump, Raised Topic of 25th Amendment, NYT Reports

-The Times reported that Rosenstein had talked about wearing a wire and the 25th amendment “in meetings and conversations with other Justice Department and F.B.I. officials,” and that remarks were later recorded in “memos written by F.B.I. officials, including Andrew G. McCabe.”
+The Times reported that Rosenstein had talked about wearing a wire, as well as the 25th amendment, “in meetings and conversations with other Justice Department and F.B.I. officials” and that remarks were later recorded in “memos written by F.B.I. officials, including Andrew G. McCabe.”

 McCabe’s lawyer said that McCabe had given over his memos to the special counsel and that a copy of them was also in the FBI office.
 McCabe’s lawyer said “he has no knowledge of how any member of the media obtained those memos.”